PingWer/vs-flip/README.md

 # vsflip

-**vsflip** is a Python wrapper for **VapourSynt** that enables perceptual video comparison using the [FLIP metric](https://github.com/NVlabs/flip) (Fidelity Loss Image Processing).
+**vsflip** is a Python wrapper for **VapourSynt** that enables perceptual video comparison using the [FLIP metric](https://github.com/NVlabs/flip).
 It computes frame-by-frame error maps that quantify visual differences between a reference and a test video.

 This wrapper integrates the `flip` Python library and works entirely within VapourSynth pipelines.